 The adventure, thrill and excitement of night diving can be yours when you complete your PADI Night Diver Specialty programme.
 You learn about night dive planning, equipment and navigation.
-You practice these on three night dives, plus introduce yourself to the whole new cast of critters that comes out after the sun goes down and I don’t just mean under the water!
+You practise these on three night dives, plus introduce yourself to the whole new cast of critters that comes out after the sun goes down and I don’t just mean under the water!

 How do I get started?

 As with all of the diving education programmes at Aquasport you start with the training materials.
 A deposit of £50 is required to book your PADI Night Diver Specialty.
 We will provide you with the PADI Night Diver manual for you to read prior to the start of your training.

 What will I do?

 During your programme you will do the following:

 - Learn to plan, organise and safely conduct open water scuba dives at night

 - Learn the techniques used, the unique problems encountered and the potential hazards involved in night diving

 - Learn emergency procedures to deal with these problems

 - Learn the proper procedures for buoyancy control, navigation and communication at night